Development Incentive Policy Advisory

 UPL1FT’s Role

-UPL1FT acted as an upstream policy and development advisor, supporting Administration through the evaluation and structuring of development incentives prior to Council adoption.
+UPL1FT served as policy and development advisor, supporting Administration in evaluating and restructuring development incentives prior to Council adoption.

-• Review of the Town’s existing development incentive and infill policy framework.
+• Review of the existing incentive and infill policy framework

-• Structured engagement with municipal staff, developers, and stakeholders.
+• Structured engagement with staff, developers, and stakeholders

-• Development of a clear incentive program structure aligned with local civic objectives.
+• Development of a revised incentive framework aligned with local objectives

-The engagement focused on policy clarity, administrative usability, and alignment with Stony Plain’s specific development context rather than generic incentive replication.
+The engagement prioritized policy clarity, administrative usability, and alignment with Stony Plain’s development context.

 Diagram titled 'Upstream Policy Advisory Positioning Diagram' with three sections: 'UPL1FTZone, Policy Analysis and Decision Support,' 'Downstream, Policy Adoption,' and 'Downstream, Implementation.'
 Blue icons depict process stages, including policy analysis, policy transition, council consideration, and administration of incentives, connected by flow arrows.